Jane Hoppin, ScD

-firstname.lastname@example.org****NEW: Apply for post-doctoral positions in my research group for both the GenX Exposure Study and the ISA Study.
-More detailed descriptions of these positions are here: Hoppin CR Postdoc and Hoppin GenX PD ******
+firstname.lastname@example.org****NEW: Apply for post-doctoral positions in my research group for the GenX Exposure Study.
+Detailed descriptions is here: Hoppin GenX PD ******

 I received my BS in Environmental Toxicology from the University of California, Davis and my masters and doctorate from the Harvard School of Public Health in Environmental Health and Epidemiology.
 After a brief post-doctoral fellowship at Harvard, I joined the faculty of the Rollins School of Public Health at Emory University before coming to NIEHS in 1999.

-Among my professional activities, I serve as an Associate Editor at Environmental Health Perspectives and PLOS One and am a member of the International Society of Environmental Epidemiology and International Society of Exposure Science.
+Among my professional activities, I am a member of the International Society of Environmental Epidemiology and International Society of Exposure Science.